pavelivanov/frontend-test-task/README.md

 - Add a button to connect wallet.
 When connected the button should be replaced with block containing account address.
 Optional: add "disconnect" button that disconnects
 - Add a form (title: Provide tokens) with input (placeholder: Amount), account balance and submit button (title: Submit).
 Using this form user should be able to put tokens
 - Add same form to withdraw tokens (instead of account belance we should show balance on the contract).
-- Add list of transactions (to receive transactions use contract Events).
-Each item of the list should contain: sender address, amount of tokens, action (provide / withdraw), date (MM/DD/YYYY HH:mm:ss).
-Show only last 10 transactions.
+- Add block with transactions history.
+Each row should contain: sender address, amount of tokens, action (provide / withdraw), date (MM/DD/YYYY HH:mm:ss).
+Show only last 10 transactions (to receive transactions use contract Events).

 ### Note!